Invoice Template for Freelance Writers

 BY ROGER MORRIS Use these 8 strategies to turn occasional assignments into steady paychecks.

-BY ATHENA SCHULTZ The market for freelance copywriting is bigger than ever—and so is the potential to break in.
+The market for freelance copywriting is bigger than ever—and so is the potential to break in.
 Put your writing skills to work on the side, and you might just hit the jackpot.
+Athena Schultz shares how.